 Prehistoric Indian mound builders were probably the first residents of this area.
 The city name originated from the rich resources of the land, the picturesque cliffs and the many springs and abundant waters in the area.

-Thirty-five minutes northeast of Dayton on the banks of the Mad River near Clark Lake and the Clarence J. Brown Reservoir in Clark County, Springfield is the county seat.
+Approximately 45 miles west of Columbus and 25 miles northeast of Dayton on the banks of the Mad River near Clark Lake and the Clarence J. Brown Reservoir in Clark County, Springfield is the county seat.
 The city is perhaps best known as one of the world’s leading manufacturers of agricultural equipment as the home of International Harvester Company (now known as Navistar International).
 The 4-H Club movement had its beginnings in Springfield.
 As one of Dayton’s earliest outlying settlements, many different periods of growth have contributed to the varied cultures and economic levels.

 There are several golf courses through Springfield.
-Forest Hills has a 9 hole par 3 course, Rocky Lakes Golf Course also has 9 holes, Reid Memorial Park offers 36 holes, Snyder Park has 18 and Locust Hills has a 27 hole course.
+Rocky Lakes Golf Course has nine holes, Reid Memorial Park offers 36 holes, Locust Hills has a 27-hole course.
 Springfield is home to two country clubs, Northwood Hills and Springfield Country Club.

 The Hartman Rock Garden features over 250,000 stones that are eclectically displayed and is open to the public.
 The annual Clark County Fair is the the second largest fair in Ohio.